Phossy jaw: Diagnostic imaging

 The clinical features appear first, pain in the teeth and jaw, abscesses, etc. as described above.
-Once the clinical changes occur, and the problem is made known, a doctor or dentist could see changes in the jaw bones through radiographs or X-rays.
-The sequestra, the part or parts of the bone that dies and breaks off are light in terms of weight and yellow to brown in color.
+Once the clinical changes occur and the problem is made known a doctor or dentist could see changes in the jaw bones through radiographs or X-rays.
+The sequestra, the parts of the bone that die and break off, are light in weight and yellow to brown in color.
 Thus phossy jaw can be clearly demarcated from similar entities by radiographs.
-In radiographs, the sequestra present as a typical worm-eaten appearance similar to a pumice stone.
+In radiographs, the sequestra present a typical worm-eaten appearance similar to a pumice stone.
 Sequestra appear osteoporotic and decalcified.
 Separation of the dead bone from the surrounding bone appears clearly demarcated in the radiographs.

 History

 Discovery

-The first case of phossy jaw was diagnosed by Friedrich Wilhelm Lorinser, a doctor of Vienna in 1839.
+The first case of phossy jaw was diagnosed in 1839 by Friedrich Wilhelm Lorinser, a doctor in Vienna.
 The patient was a female Viennese matchstick maker who had been exposed to the phosphorus vapors over a five-year period.
 He named the disease "Phosphorimus chronicus".
-In 1844, Lorinser reported 22 cases of phossy jaw, and established the toxic effects of white phosphorus in matchsticks.
+In 1844 Lorinser reported 22 cases of phossy jaw and established the toxic effects of white phosphorus in matchsticks.